`Set#count` performance issues

 Enumerable#size makes less sense to me, but it would be consistent across how it's used if we implemented as above.

-Updated by Hanmac (Hans Mackowiak) about 1 month ago
+Updated by Hanmac (Hans Mackowiak) 10 months ago

 it might not be able to be generic in Enumerable